Kote Hanuman reemerged a Prasanna Veera Anjaneya

 Chittoor town

 Chittoor which had the fort was under the command of a minor Poligar.
 There is no record available to say as to where the fort was.
 However, the portion where presently the Government hospital is located is known as ‘khilla’ locally.
-Looking at the area the Hospital is occupying one could see that it is round in shape which is normally the shape of a fort, and the area it occupies also implies that it was a single unit and there is no patchup.
-It could safely be said that the khilla which was in existance here had been dismantled or demolished during the latter part of 18th century or earlier 19th centuary.
-However, the Khilla had left behind an evidence for the future.
+Looking at the area the Hospital is occupying one could see that it is round which is normally the shape of a fort, and the area it occupies also implies that it was a single unit and there is no patchup.
+It could safely be said that the khilla that was in existence here had been dismantled or demolished during the latter part of the 18th century or earlier 19th century.
+However, the Khilla had left behind a piece of evidence for the future.

 The then Khilla and Temples around it.

-Although the Vijayanagar dynasty had come to an end by then, they had revived the high culture of Sanadhana dharma and left behind a tremendous lasting impression about the Sanadhana Dharma in the mind of the subjects wherever they had ruled.
+Although the Vijayanagar dynasty had come to an end by then, they had revived the high culture of Sanadhana Dharma and left behind a tremendous lasting impression about the Sanadhana Dharma in the minds of the subjects wherever they had ruled.

-As was their practice they build a temple for Sri Hanuman first in the entrance of the fort they construct.
-People call the deity of this temple as “Kote Anjaneya,” and Chittoor is no exception to this.
+As was their practice they built a temple for Sri Hanuman first at the entrance of the fort they constructed.
+People call the deity of this temple ‘Kote Anjaneya,’ and Chittoor is no exception to this.
 The fort of Chittoor also had a temple for Sri Hanuman.
 There were temples around the fort for other deities also.
-Nagalamma, Eswaran Muniswaran, Dharmaraja temple are few to mention.
+Nagalamma, Eswaran Muniswaran, and Dharmaraja temple are few to mention.

 Activities around Khilla